trutimer/AuditLog-package/README.md

 ```
 AuditLog Service Provider is automatically added in `config/app.php`, in case it does not, you must register the provider when bootstrapping your Laravel application.

-Find the `providers` key in `config/app.php` and register the Captcha Service Provider.
+Find the `providers` key in `config/app.php` and register the AuditLog Service Provider.

 ```php
     'providers' => [